 The balm in Gilead offers a nearby remedy.
 But the application of that remedy—as with all of God’s solutions—requires daily faith.

-Question: How has it worked for you to try to solve your own problems?
+Tell me what you think: How has it worked for you to try to solve your own problems?
 To leave a comment, just click here.